Huracan-project/huracanpy/paper/paper.md

 # Summary

-HuracanPy is a python module for working with cyclone track data, where cyclone tracks are recorded as a list of points in space and time.
+HuracanPy is a Python module for working with cyclone track data, where cyclone tracks are recorded as a list of points in space and time.
-HuracanPy provides a powerful loading function that supports most of the most common track data formats and loads the tracks as xarray datasets [@xarray2017].
+HuracanPy provides a powerful loading function that supports all the track data formats the authors are aware of, and loads the tracks as Xarray datasets [@xarray2017].
-As such, we draw from the power of xarray's built-in functions and the functionality of other libraries that work with xarray, such as MetPy [@metpy].
+As such, we draw from the power of Xarray's built-in functions and the functionality of other libraries that work with Xarray, such as MetPy [@metpy].
-We also provide functions specific to cyclone analysis, which are gathered as methods in an xarray accessor.
+We also provide functions specific to cyclone analysis, which are gathered as methods in an Xarray accessor.
 These include functions to subset or interpolate track data, to add useful information, to compute common diagnoses, and to make quick exploration plots.
 With this package, we hope to make track data analysis more accessible and more reproducible.